Live Casino Guide 2026

 Same bet every round.

-This is actually the safest approach.
+This is usually the safest betting approach.

 The Smart Way to Play Roulette